Business Contract Management System

 When the Request is complete, click the Submit button, and your request will be assigned a unique number and placed in the Request queue.

 The enhanced and user-friendly version of the Business Contracts Management System (BCMS) is now live.
-There will be two training sessions for 2017; one in the spring and one in the fall.
-If you are interested in either Coordinator or Requester/Preparer training, please send your inquiry to email@example.com (link sends e-mail).
+If you are interested in attending an in-person, hand-on training session, please send an email to email@example.com (link sends e-mail).

 Scope of work